The Prodigal (Josiah Queen song)

 "The Prodigal" is a single by American folk rock musician Josiah Queen.
 The song was released on September 1, 2023, through F&L Music Group and Josiah Queen Music.
 It was used as the title track for Queen's 2024 record-breaking debut studio album, The Prodigal, which achieved a peak of No. 1 on the Billboard Top Christian Albums, and is credited as the biggest streaming debut album in Contemporary Christian music history.
-On March 31, 2025, the song was certified gold by the Recording Industry Association of America for selling at least 500,000 copies within the United States.
+On December 9, 2025, the song was certified Platinum by the Recording Industry Association of America for selling at least 1,000,000 copies within the United States.
 In February 2024, the song achieved over 20 million digital streams in one week.

 Background

 Queen spoke about the song, "We've all been at a point in our lives at one time where we tried to find satisfaction in money or fame or all of those things, but the truth is that nothing else can satisfy the desires in our heart except for being in the presence of God.
 If you're sick and tired of being sick and tired, this song's for you."
 The song is a reference to the Parable of the Prodigal Son from the Bible.

 "The Prodigal" was written by Queen and Jared Marc.
 On August 31, 2023, an official lyric video was released for the song.
 On June 2, 2024, Queen performed the song at the Grand Ole Opry.

 The song's style has been described as pop, folk, and acoustic.
 Queen stated that the song's style was mainly influenced by the style of Zach Bryan.

 On November 22, 2024, a remixed version of the song was released, title "The Prodigal (Oasis Coffee Session)".
 The song was included on the deluxe edition of his album, The Prodigal.